Humidifier next to plant

 Can I use both a mister and a humidifier?

 Absolutely!
 Many plant parents use a humidifier for background moisture and a mister for targeted care or cleaning leaves.
+This is actually what I do—the humidifier runs daily and I mist individual plants when I notice dust on their leaves.

 Do all houseplants need extra humidity?

 No—succulents, cacti, and snake plants prefer drier air.
 Focus your humidity efforts on tropical and foliage plants.
+Check out our snake plant vs ZZ plant guide for more on low-humidity-loving plants.

 Happy growing!